I need to...

 Get to know what you should be aware of when deciding to buy a car, build a house, investing for your retirement and many other activities.

-Prices of brand new are comparatively high due to the duty charges and other taxes applied on vehicle imports.
+Prices of brand new vehicles are comparatively high due to the duty charges and other taxes applied on vehicle imports.

 Used cars are of course cheaper but not by that much.
-Car prices do not drop much over time due to a combination of currency devaluation and tax increases.
+Car prices do not reduce much over time due to a combination of currency devaluation and tax increases.
 As a result, even a two year old car costs quite a bit compared to what a two year old car would cost in other markets relative to the price of a new car.

 Buying directly from authorized agent - Depending on the car, there could be a wait period involved in this approach.